 Ethiopian Spice Blend: Berbere

-This recipe is traditionally made with a spice blend called Berbere Seasoning, which is a combination of warm whole spices like cumin, cardamom, coriander, and fenugreek, garlic, cloves, turmeric, grated ginger root, black pepper, salt, paprika, cinnamon, and dried red chiles.
+Most Ethiopian recipes are traditionally made with a spice blend called Berbere Seasoning.
+It is a combination of warm whole spices like cumin, cardamom, coriander, and fenugreek, garlic, cloves, turmeric, grated ginger root, black pepper, salt, paprika, cinnamon, and dried red chiles.

 Making Berbere From Garam Masala